danbev/learning-crypto/notes/tuf.md

   "threshold": 1
 }
 ```

+#### Timestamp metadata
-Finally, we have the timestamp role sed tell if there is an update.
+Finally, we have the timestamp role which tells if there is an update.
 ```console
 $ tuftool root add-key root/root.json ./keys/root.pem --role timestamp
 ```